michellechristina/bamazon/README.md

 ## How To Set Up & Start The App
-enter the following into your command line:
+First install your npm packages - enter the following into your command line:
-*`npm install` & press enter
-*`node app.js` & press enter
+`npm install`
+To start the app:
+`node app.js`

 ## Query database for products
 ![show product database](/images/1.png)